ni/nimi-python/docs/nidcpower/class.rst

         Contains the name of the manufacturer for the device you are currently using.

-        .. tip:: This property can use repeated capabilities.
-If set or get directly on the nidcpower.Session object, then the set/get will use all repeated capabilities in the session.
-            You can specify a subset of repeated capabilities using the Python index notation on an nidcpower.Session repeated capabilities container, and calling set/get value on the result.

         The following table lists the characteristics of this property.

             +----------------+-----------+